“WebSpectator technology allowed us to increase our ad revenue overnight, just by adding their 1 line of code and starting

 WebSpectator, a real-time ad exchange that uses its own “guaranteed time slot” metric to facilitate trading, wanted to improve upon the current standard”

 “This is just more of the same.
-It's still very complicated to create a standard that suits everyone,” says WebSpectator CEO Andre Parreira.
+It's still very complicated to create a standard that suits everyone,” says WebSpectator founder Andre Parreira.
 “At the end of the day, no one wants to buy a premium video slot for two seconds.
 They don't want their video viewed, they want it seen.”

-"WebSpectator CEO and founder André Parreira stated his company's technology can measure VAST inventory because "on top of our VAST player integration, we have a unique realtime bidirectional connection that WebSpectator establishes with the user device/browser."
+"WebSpectator founder André Parreira stated his company's technology can measure VAST inventory because "on top of our VAST player integration, we have a unique realtime bidirectional connection that WebSpectator establishes with the user device/browser."